king2421/chart/README.md

 Hi 👋, I’m the **open** version of @chatgpt

 # Contribution
-If you would like to be part of this project.
+If you would like to be part of this project, join us in [this discord channel](https://discord.gg/3ryw4gvk).
+If you have ideas on how you can help, you can open [a discussion here](https://github.com/chatgpt/contribution/issues).

 # Our Manifesto